tomaskala/website/posts/2022-02-27-server-structure.md

 ## DNS leakage prevention

 By default, devices use the default (typically DHCP-provided) DNS servers even when connected to a VPN.
-The queries are tunneled through the VPN tunnel and then sent to the DNS server as usual.
+The queries are tunneled through the VPN and then sent to the DNS server as usual.
 This means that

 1. The DNS provider can still see which domains I access, and can potentially block them or hijack the requests.